 Theme of the St. Olav Ways

-The theme of the St. Olav Ways is to promote the common European heritage represented through the legacy of St. Olav, and the legacy of the pilgrim traffic following his death and canonization.
+The theme of the St. Olav Ways is to promote the common European heritage represented through the legacy of St. Olav, as well as the legacy of the pilgrim traffic following his death and canonisation.

-Saint Olav’s shrine in Nidaros Cathedral has been the most important pilgrimage site in the Nordic countries since the canonization in 1031.
+Since his canonisation in 1031, Saint Olav’s shrine in Nidaros Cathedral has been the most important pilgrimage site in the Nordic countries.
 The Norwegian Saint King retained his status as the most esteemed Nordic Saint throughout the Middle Ages.

-Today, St. Olav Ways is a network of historical trails through beautiful nature, cultural landscapes and historical sites.
-The trails come from all directions to St. Olav’s burial place, Nidaros Cathedral, which was the northernmost pilgrimage destination for Christianity throughout the Middle Ages.
+Today, St. Olav Ways is a network of historical trails that feature beautiful nature, cultural landscapes, and historical sites.
+The trails lead to St. Olav’s burial place, Nidaros Cathedral, the northernmost pilgrimage destination for Christianity throughout the Middle Ages.

-The cultural route consist of several smaller routes through Finland, Denmark, Sweden and Norway – all connected and leading to Trondheim, under the name St. Olav Ways.
-Look at our map to get an overview of the physical routes: Map of St. Olav Ways
+The cultural route consists of several smaller routes through Finland, Denmark, Sweden, and Norway, all connected and leading to Trondheim under the name St. Olav Ways.
+Our map provides an overview of the physical routes: Map of St. Olav Ways.

-In addition to the physical paths, the cultural route of St Olav Ways also consist of places and organisations with a thematic connection to the olav’s heritage or pilgrim tradition
+In addition to the physical paths, the cultural route of St Olav Ways also consists of places and organisations with a thematic connection to Olav’s heritage or pilgrim tradition.

 History of St. Olav